CNT-PROJECT-NITC-2021/Major_Project_2021/README.md

 # Major Project 2021
-EFFECT OF ENGINEERED NANOMATERIALS ON GROWTH AND PROTECTION OF PLANTS

-Contains the code and visualization results of CNTs
+Project name : ****EFFECT OF ENGINEERED NANOMATERIALS ON GROWTH AND PROTECTION OF PLANTS**** This repository contains the code to generate Carbon Nanotubes via Pymol and visualization of functionalization under VMD.

-Group Members

-Raghuraman S B170965BT

-Irfana K B171004BT

-M. Naganjaneyulu B151074BT

-Dheepa Maharaji S B171025BT

 Guide: Dr Baiju G Nair